 They can make all the difference.

-You have a story to tell, and we can help you choose the best topics and craft your essay so that admissions readers can learn who you are— and remember you
+You have a story to tell, and we can help you choose the best topics and craft your essay so that admissions readers can learn who you are— and remember you.
+Our time-tested methodology helps students of all writing abilities come up with great content and clearly expressed thoughts.

 I looked at my daughter’s UC essays again and think your comments really helped her improve them.
 You have a good eye.
 Thanks again for your help; we think it made all the difference.